driesvints/dotfiles/README.md

 ### Installing macOS cleanly

 After going to our checklist above and making sure you backed everything up, we're going to cleanly install macOS with the latest release.
-Follow [this article](https://www.imore.com/how-do-clean-install-macos) to cleanly install the latest macOS.
+Follow [this article](https://www.imore.com/how-do-clean-install-macos) to cleanly install the latest macOS version.

 ### Setting up your Mac